james-spears/randcsv/README.md

 ## Issue tracking

-If you file a bug or make a suggestion please use the [GitHub issue tracker](https://github.com/scriptloom/randcsv/issues).
+If you would like to file a bug, or make a suggestion please use the [GitHub issue tracker](https://github.com/scriptloom/randcsv/issues).